hultarn/ESP8266-ESP-01/README.md

 ![test](https://github.com/hultarn/ESP8266-ESP-01/blob/main/schematic_3.png)

-And with everything working I was done with this small project.
+And with everything working I was done with this small project and the Arduino could be removed.